zikula/core/UPGRADE-1.4.md

     `personal_config.php`.
   - Make a note of your 'startpage' settings as they must be cleared in the upgrade process.
   - Before uploading the new files, delete **all files** in your web root (typically `public_html` or `httpdocs`).
-  - Upload the new package.
-    - It is most reliable to upload the archive and the unpack the archive on the server instead of FTP thousands of small files.
+  - Upload the new package and unpack the archive.
-    - Windows/FTP users: Take care about copying all files.
-If there are some files you are not able to transfer to the server check if your longest path length is longer than Windows/FTP-Software allows (more than 256 characters).
+    - **Please read** the [INSTALL docs](INSTALL-1.4.md#upload) for detailed information on proper uploading.
+    - Note 1: One common issue when installing is that the app/cache and app/logs directories must be writable both by the web server and the command line user.
+See Symfony's [Setting up or Fixing File Permissions](http://symfony.com/doc/2.8/setup/file_permissions.html) to see potential solutions to this problem when installing from the CLI.
+    - Note 2: If you have `mod_suexec` installed for Apache the CLI will run into permission problems.
+(If you are not sure check your phpinfo.) `mod_suexec` often is used in shared hosting environments.
+In this case, the CLI installer is not recommended, please use the Web Installer.

 #### If upgrading from Core-1.3.x: